eurostat/womenmen-releases/README.md

 In order to build a fully translated version, you would have to first download one release bundle.
 This will be available via the folder **releases**.

-How to find the localisation folder
+### How to find the localisation folder
 The following steps have to be done for all visualisations contained in the "vis" folder and for the main navigation part in <womenmen>.

-To start with the translation process, we recommend to first translate the publication itself.
+To start with the translation process, we recommend to first translate the publication itself (folder ./l10n/).
 All visualisations and the publication itself, have their own folder "l10n" which contains the files, that we have to work with.

 Start with locating the "l10n" folder inside <womenmen> and then follow the described steps below.

 Folder structure for **womenmen**
 ```